-AP: In a nutshell, what has Bush done for the average American?
+JS: In a nutshell, what has Bush done for the average American?

 Bageant: Given them faith in their own desperate hubris.

-AP: If that is the case, and the average American is far worse off under Bush, then why is it that he still has such strong support, often from the very people whose quality of lives is most depreciated by this government?
+JS: If that is the case, and the average American is far worse off under Bush, then why is it that he still has such strong support, often from the very people whose quality of lives is most depreciated by this government?

 Bageant: Because we have institutionalised our hubris in the schools and the churches and everywhere else.
 Because Americans think obesity and belligerence are virtues, and that Jesus Christ and a five piece band came down and made them the new chosen people.

-AP: Why is somebody like yourself, who champions the ordinary American, regarded as unpatriotic for opposing a government and its policies that are so clearly destroying the American ideals of democracy and liberty
+JS: Why is somebody like yourself, who champions the ordinary American, regarded as unpatriotic for opposing a government and its policies that are so clearly destroying the American ideals of democracy and liberty

 Bageant: Because the government has nothing to do with real patriotism.
 Patriotism is a love of the place and the people who have shaped your heart and mind, not your willingness to die for oil or, as Napoleon said "for those baubles pinned on the chests of dead soldiers."

-AP: Coming from the South, your views cannot be very popular with your neighbours.
+JS: Coming from the South, your views cannot be very popular with your neighbours.
 How do you deal with them or protect yourself from them?

 Bageant: Well. for a while I was some kind of goddamed anti-Christ around here.
 All kinds of scary threats, and such.
 Now I have been laying low like old Bre'r Rabbit (You Brits don't have the slave tales of Bre'r Rabbit do you?).
 The locals are so consumed with being good Germans amid their neighbours, they do not even think about the internet stuff.
 They are busy keeping mental lists of which liberals they are going to put on trial when the Republican Reich finally dawns.

-AP: In your articles you seem to indicate that it is hopeless trying to convince many of your compatriots that they are actually supporting a government that is not in the interests of the American people or of American ideals.
+JS: In your articles you seem to indicate that it is hopeless trying to convince many of your compatriots that they are actually supporting a government that is not in the interests of the American people or of American ideals.
 Do you see any way through this

 Bageant: Nope.
 They gotta find their own way.
 That's what democracy is about.
 People finding their own way.
 Or not finding it.

-AP: In "The Covert Kingdom" you illustrate the mentality of the Christian Fundamentalists that the progressive left is up against, a mentality that is only matched by Muslim Fundamentalism.
+JS: In "The Covert Kingdom" you illustrate the mentality of the Christian Fundamentalists that the progressive left is up against, a mentality that is only matched by Muslim Fundamentalism.
 How can we, in a democratic system, keep such destructive segments of society from harming the less vocal majority (assuming that they are not a majority!)?

 Bageant: It can't.
 Until the progressive left gets out there on the street and recruits every ignorant piece of white trash and person of colour it ain't gonna happen.
 But here in the US, the so-called left is comfortable being in the catering class of college professors, managers, journalists, school teachers and others required to keep the capitalist system humming, they ain't gonna take any risks.
 They just don't get it that if they do not love their labouring brothers, beer belly, ignorance, crack habit and all, their ass is grass too.
 It's only a matter of time.
 But they simply do not believe these people are their brothers, or even human, for that matter.
 America is a class system first and foremost.

-AP: Tell me some of your views on freedom.
+JS: Tell me some of your views on freedom.
 Many would accuse you of being left or communist. which can also be totalitarian.

 Bageant: I am not a communist.
 I am a universalist humanist socialist.
 I would be a commie, but for the fact that communism seems too easily hijacked by despotic thugs.
 I don't know why, and at this age I do not have the time to find out.
 I'll run with what I know so far.
 Stick my spear in the ground and tie my leg to it and do the best I can.

-AP: If you were President, what are the first things you would do to move the US away from fascism and back to democracy?
+JS: If you were President, what are the first things you would do to move the US away from fascism and back to democracy?

 Bageant: I would cut the Pentagon budget in half and spread the dough around to health care and education here and in third world countries, and spend billions on peace studies and the ecology.
 I'm a simple fucker.

-AP: When did you first go on the internet and what is your view of this medium?
+JS: When did you first go on the internet and what is your view of this medium?

 Bageant: In April of this year.
 I loved the Internet from the very beginning as I had decided a while back that I was sick of the paint-by-numbers journalism that has ruined the print world, and was looking for an outlet in which I could say exactly what I wanted to the way I wanted to.The internet may well be the political hope of the world.
 Maybe someday we will have internet referendums on what to do with the world's wheat supply.
 Maybe someday the global corporations' knees will be broken and every knee will bow in humble submission to the needs of humanity.
 Every pharmaceutical company will be distributing AIDS drug to the beating heart of Mother Africa.
 But first there is going to be a lot of death and destruction.
 The Twin Towers were just the cartoons before the movie of global revolution.

-AP: Are you surprised at your meteoric rise to cult internet writer considering you have only been online such a short time?
+JS: Are you surprised at your meteoric rise to cult internet writer considering you have only been online such a short time?
 How do you account for this?

 Bageant: Yes, I am.
 I have always had good response to whatever I put into print.
 But that stuff was always distributed within defined circulation boundaries such as those of a magazine or a newspaper.
 If a magazine has 150,000 readers, then that is about all a writer is going to reach through that medium.
 But the internet can aggregate people of similar opinion and outlook with power and speed that is unimaginable in print.